hashrocket/gatling/README.md

 ### Gatling.Tasks.Upgrade

-In your project root, create a file called `upgrade.ex`.
+In your project root, create a file called `upgrade.exs`.
 Define any of the following functions to to wrap the Gatling upgrade actions:

 ```elixir